DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 ```
 dbt-build --lint
 ```
-...though be aware that some guideline violations (e.g., having a function which tries to do unrelated things) can't be picked up by the automated linter. (_n.b.: As of Nov-11-2022, the `llvm` package needed for linting has been removed from the environment.
-It's possible by the time you read this that the issue has been fixed_) Also note that you can use `dbt-clang-format.sh` in order to automatically fix whitespace issues in your code; type it at the command line without arguments to learn how to use it.
+...though be aware that some guideline violations (e.g., having a function which tries to do unrelated things) can't be picked up by the automated linter.
+Also note that you can use `dbt-clang-format.sh` in order to automatically fix whitespace issues in your code; type it at the command line without arguments to learn how to use it.

 Note that unlike the other options to `dbt-build`, `--lint` and `--unittest` are both capable of taking an optional argument, which is the name of a specific repo in your work area which you'd like to either lint or run unit tests for.
 This can be useful if you're focusing on developing one of several repos in your work area; e.g. `dbt-build --lint <repo you're working on>`.
 With `--lint` you can get even more fine grained by passing it the name of a single file in your repository area; either the absolute path for the file or its path relative to the directory you ran `dbt-build` from will work.